kpn-dsh/vpn-connection-scripts/README.md

 # vpn-connection-scripts
 Packages containing the VPN scripts needed to setup a VPN connection with DSH

+## Linux/macOS
-See USAGE-Linux.md for the instructions on a Linux or MacOS machine.
+Download the tenant-vpn-dsh-linux-<version>.tar.gz file and read USAGE-Linux.md for the instructions on a Linux or MacOS machine.

+## Windows
-See USAGE-Windows.md for the instructions on a Window machine.
+Download the tenant-vpn-dsh-windows-<version>.zip file and read USAGE-Windows.md for the instructions on a Window machine.